Josh Lyman: Reception

 The Washington Post focuses on Josh's romantic tension with Donna Moss, Josh's assistant.
 They go on to say that while Josh and Donna's relationship was perceived as flirtatious and romantic in the time it was released, viewing the show after the Me Too movement shed a negative light on their story.
 The Post calls it "The Donna Problem" - that society and culture have moved on from what was acceptable back then, and now shows that are still well-written and produced are relics of that older time.
 They remark that Josh's behavior as the boss romantically interested in his subordinate is "an example of what we’re currently trying to educate men not to do in the workplace."

 The Atlantic Wire ranked Josh as 17th on their list of characters in The West Wing, remarking that Lyman is "inarguably the show's most consistently dominant character" and "Arrogant, blustery and often tragically funny."
 The ranking was an average of the three writers who created that list, and while two of the writers ranked Josh Lyman as just below the main characters, a third writer ranked Josh as middle of the pack, bringing down the average.
 The relative public anger at the release of the list on social media, particularly of Lyman's low ranking, prompted two of the writers to interview themselves on a separate piece.
 The writer who gave the bad ranking, Kevin O'Keefe, explained that he saw Josh as "loud and immature... his attitude towards women – including and especially his treatment of his assistant Donna – is pretty terrible."
 O'Keefe also drew a parallel to Will McAvoy on another television show by Aaron Sorkin, The Newsroom, talking about a similarity in their pattern of sexual harassment.
-O'Keefe also mocked the internet response to his decision, saying that "the defense seems to be "but it's Josh!
-Josh is great!"... all the tweets and comments we got just baffled me."
+O'Keefe also mocked the internet response to his decision, saying that "the defense seems to be 'but it's Josh!
+Josh is great!'... all the tweets and comments we got just baffled me."
 The writer who rated Lyman the highest, David Sims, argued that Josh is well-written regardless of his attitude, and is a central figure to the show.
 He also says that Josh has a complete character arc rivaled only by C. J. Cregg, and agreed that the internet response was silly by nature of those who were willing to defend Josh without clear reasoning.

-Vulture Magazine ranked Josh as 7th on their list of all characters created by Aaron Sorkin, remarking that he takes his professional position quite personally.
+Vulture ranked Josh as 7th on their list of all characters created by Aaron Sorkin, remarking that he takes his professional position quite personally.
 They also lauded Josh's drive, quipping that "not even a bullet could dampen his enthusiasm for governing."